korcsmarosgroup/ViralLink/README.md

   - Tab-delimited file
   - First column should contain gene names/ids and all other columns are counts values for test samples (as expressed genes are calculated only on test samples).   - The first row should contain a header.

-3. Format your filtered and unfiltered differential expression tables and saved as *deploy/pipeline/output_directory/1_process_expression_data/ unfiltered_degs_filename.csv* and *deploy/pipeline/output_directory/1_process_expression_data/filtered_degs_filename.csv* (where *output_directory* is specified in the *paramters.yml* file).
+3. Format your filtered and unfiltered differential expression tables and save as *deploy/pipeline/output_directory/1_process_expression_data/ unfiltered_degs_filename.csv* and *deploy/pipeline/output_directory/1_process_expression_data/filtered_degs_filename.csv* (where *output_directory* is specified in the *paramters.yml* file).
   - The first column contains gene names/ids with header *Gene*.
   - Additionally columns with header *padj* and *log2FoldChange* must exist in the datasets.